Lonmay Parish Church Profile

 The linked charges of Lonmay and Crimond are located in the Buchan area of Aberdeenshire, in the North-East of Scotland.
 Both parishes lie between the major fishing ports of Fraserburgh and Peterhead and are part of a commuter area for Peterhead, Fraserburgh and Aberdeen (located 40 miles to the south)

-For a long time Lonmay Parish Church was linked with Rathen West Church.
-After the retirement of their Minister 14 years ago, Presbytery decided to break that link and Lonmay was subsequently linked to Crimond and St. Fergus in 2002, with all three churches having Ministers and Readers providing pulpit supply.
+For 42 years Lonmay Parish Church was linked with Rathen West Church.
+After the retirement of the Minister of these churches in 2000, the link was broken and Lonmay was subsequently linked to Crimond and St. Fergus in 2002, with all three churches having Ministers and Readers providing pulpit supply.

-With time, however, Presbytery realised that a tripartite charge was unattractive and, in 2008, a link was formed between only Lonmay and Crimond.
+During a Parish Re-appraisal in 2008, a link was formed between Lonmay and Crimond only.
 It has been a challenging time without a Minister, but, thanks to the dedication of the Kirk Session and the support of Readers, Lay Preachers, Interim Moderators and, more recently, the Locum, the congregation has remained faithful.
 The affiliated organisations have also maintained a healthy membership and some have even increased their numbers.

 The first Parish Church was built in St. Combs, when the village consisted of only a few houses, but, as the population increased, the building became too small and it was decided to build a new church and locate it more centrally within the parish.
 In 1788 the church was built in Lonmay.